Feed Me Phoebe turns two this week! (Insert dancing twin emoji).

 So during this next year of FMP, I’m trying to find small ways to tweak my lifestyle – changes that will allow me to feel less guilty about my more hedonistic, Adam Levine loving behavior while still being true to my health.
 And I’m going to be bringing you into the conversation a lot more with my Wellness Wednesday series.

 This healthy lemon tart was the first bite of sugar I had since ditching sweets along with alcohol and caffeine last month.
-It’s made with coconut oil instead of butter and raw honey instead of refined sugar.
+It’s made with coconut oil (I like this brand) instead of butter and raw honey (this brand is my favorite) instead of refined sugar.
 The crust is gluten and dairy-free.
 And the result tasted incredible, even if half a slice made me want to run around my apartment like a hyperactive toddler.

 My experiment may involve some extremes – like last month’s detox – in order to find the middle ground.
 But I hope that by finding balance – through this lemon tart recipe and beyond – I’ll be able to help some of you take those baby steps towards living a happier, healthier life without losing all the things (like dessert) that make living so fun.
 Because what good is a sandbox if you can’t play in it?